Prepare the job interviewing process

 6. Start with a phone screen interview

 Most of the job interview experts we’ve talked to about how to interview someone recommended to always start with quick phone interview.
-The phone screen happens before invites are sent for the first face-to-face interview.
+The phone screen happens before interview invitation emails are sent for the first face-to-face interview.

 In a short call (15-20 minutes is enough) ask the candidate for a brief personal and professional introduction.
 You should also ask for their salary expectations.
 This ensures that both the candidate and the employer are on the same page before they (potentially) meet and continue in the job interview process.